 This scrumptious and versatile fruit compote is super easy to make and great for all ages.
-Try swirling it into your morning oatmeal, using it as a delicious pancake topping or adding it into baked goods.
+Try swirling it into your morning oatmeal, using it as a delicious pancake topping or adding it to baked goods.

 Fruit compote is made by cooking whole or pieces of fruit (fresh or frozen) in sugar syrup.
 Often different ingredients are added such as spices, citrus peel or dried fruit.
 The end result is a deliciously textured fruit sauce.

-This version of fruit compote uses orange juice to replace sugar syrup.
+As this is a baby / toddler-friendly food site this version of fruit compote uses orange juice to replace sugar syrup.
 Cinnamon, ginger and orange zest are added for extra flavour.

 It doesn't really get much easier than this compote recipe.